 The most challenging part for me, was to make sense of it all- to join together the pieces of our family story.
 When the inheritance incident took place, I was just uneasily entering my mid-life, where issues of my own mortality came to surface...

-This process, took several years.
+This process, of inner and outer sorting took several years.
 Through it, Matina discovered that inheritance is a “continuous ongoing experience of receiving” - not something that is given all at once.
 This is what she calls the “inheritance flame” a dynamic, creative fluid essence, containing many intangible treasures from our ancestors and cultural heritage, which we can all tap into at any moment in our lives.

 Your inheritance is as small or as large as you want it to be.
 You can feel very poor in saying that you received nothing but pain - or feel very rich and say "I took the challenge and transformed my pain into giving".

 She spent the next ten years, tapping into her inheritance flame, initiating the Athenian Muse, a culture-based creative agency in Athens, specializing in Hellenic heritage.
 Many of the projects were ideas inspired by her parents’ unique and often turbulent life.
 One of her characteristic projects is the Historic Greek Gastronomy Project, noted for its gourmet, state-of-the-art approach to Ancient Greek & Byzantine food.
 Other projects include the Stylish Stoic Designer Collection.